CMG-GUTS/metabiomx/README.md

 |----------------|--------|----------------------------------------------------------------------------------------------------|
 | `reverse_read` | string | File path to reverse sequencing read.
 Same constraints as `forward_read`.
 Required if specified.   |

+#### 🔹 Pattern‑based columns
+You can define extra variables using special prefixes:
+- **`CONTRAST_...`** → grouping/category labels used in differential comparisons
+  Example: `CONTRAST_Treatment` with values `Drug` / `Placebo` These prefixes are used to generate an automated `OmicFlow` report with alpha, beta diversity and compositional plots.
+For more information see [OmicFlow](https://github.com/agusinac/OmicFlow).

 ### Example cases
 #### 🔹 Read annotation
 ```bash